pequode/Senior-Design-Mini-Project-Mahabir-Kent_Scheller/docs/minutes.md

 * * George also needs to figure out api secrets to safely push code to git
 * * George ran into some technical issues where he cannot emulate a phone on his desktop
-* * This issue sets us back in terms of testing our app
+* * This issue sets us back in terms of testing our app *09/15/21 -- 22:10 - 23:00
+* * moved trello cards around
+* * * George figured out a work around to github secrets using .gitignore
+* * * Brain successfully created a navigation scheme
+* * * Brain also fixed bugs that dealt with multiple bar code scans
+* * * George almost got google authentication working
+* * * George Created a python script to run on pushes with github actions
+* * Assigned new roles
+* *  * assigned brain to fix navigation bug
+* * * george to finish authentication
+* * * George to look into serial numbers not scanning
+* *  talked about priories for last sprint
+* * outlined goals and highlighted with priority list